-- use enquiry and critical thinking skills to ask how and why the British Empire expanded from trade to imperial control - consider the consequences of the British Empire for individuals, communities and cultures in Europe and Asia - analyse museum archives, artefacts and gallery content as part of their research process
+- use enquiry and critical thinking skills to ask how maritime migration and movement has shaped Britain and how Britain has responded to different migrant groups - consider the consequences of migration and movement for individuals and communities - analyse museum archives, artefacts and gallery content as part of their research process

 A Level History Enquiry Days

 Location: National Maritime Museum

 Key Stage: Post 16

 Curriculum links: History

-Session times: Tuesdays, 10.00- 14.00
+Session times: Tuesdays and Fridays, 10.00- 14.00

 Capacity: 60 pupils per session

 Price: FREE

 These sessions are a chance to work with a member of our learning team and consider A level topics and units by investigating handling collections, original archival materials and museum collections.
 Sessions can be adapted to meet specific specification needs.
-Previous sessions have included: